 If you have faith and don’t fight or run away it will pass, trust me it will.
 You will have bad days and times again, just again trust that it will pass, don’t fall into the trap of fighting or running away from how you feel.

 All I did and what I others need to do is break the chain of anxiety.
 Feel awful, fight and question, feel good and get on with their day, feel bad, fight or run away again….etc..etc..Its like acting in a movie, it will get you so far, but you will not break the chain.
-I had loads of bad times that I had to not fight, question or run away from before things became easier.
+I had to go through many periods of feeling bad, before things became easier.
 But each time gave me more confidence and it began to be automatic, it was my new habit, I did not have to walk around telling myself to do this or that, it just became natural not to fight or question, espcially at the crucial points when I felt at my worst.
 I had now built up the trust that it would always pass and that it was FINE to feel odd or lost, it did not matter, yes it was not nice, but it always passed and I needed to keep going through these times to reach my goals.
-When we try to constantly do something about how we fell or question, we are trying to do something about something that is totally normal in the circumstances, this is what I figured.
+When we try to constantly do something about how we feel or question it all, we are trying to do something about something that is totally normal in the circumstances, this is what I figured.
 I have anxiety, I have been through so much, I should feel odd at times, anxious, a little lost, why I am I constantly trying to fight this?
-Let it be and trust in my own body to bring me through.
+Let it be and trust in my own bodies healing system to bring me through.

 Hope that helps people in some way.